For ecommerce and DTC brands

 AI shopping prompt curation, owned and maintained

-Your category has a working set of 80 to 200 shopping prompts that decide the sale.
-We curate that list with you on day one and re-run it every week against ChatGPT, Claude, Gemini, Perplexity, and AI Overviews.
-You stop guessing which queries matter.
+Your category has 80 to 200 prompts that decide the sale.
+We curate the list on day one and re-run it every week against ChatGPT, Claude, Gemini, Perplexity, and AI Overviews.

 03

-AI answers pull product attributes from your PDPs, retailer pages, marketplace listings, and review sites.
-When those disagree, AI picks one and runs with it.
-We reconcile the attributes that decide recommendation, and we keep them aligned across surfaces.
+AI pulls product attributes from your PDPs, retailer pages, marketplace listings, and review sites.
+When those disagree, AI picks one.
+We reconcile the attributes that decide recommendation and keep them aligned across surfaces.

 04